Meditation for February 24th

 Loki,

-it’s been a long time since you visited me.
+It’s been a long time since you visited me.

 I have been okay.